LalithShiyam/QIMP-tools/PANDA/3D GAN/Readme.md

 Sample of the logger, which helps to monitor the training process
 ![logger](Images/epoch_80.png)

+There are several parameters you can set for the training; you can modify the default ones in the source code or type them from the pipeline.
+The description for each parameter included is in the main.py source file.
+Please open it to read the descriptions if you want to train on your own data.

+## Inference:

-4) Launch the inference on only one image (example):
+Launch the inference on only one image (example):

 ```console
 python3 predict_single_image.py --image "path to early frame" --result "path where to save the late frame" --gen_weights "path to the weights of the generator network to load"  --patch_size=(128,128,64)